-The Federal Direct Subsidized Stafford Loan is a need-based loan which has a fixed interest rate.
-In most instances the interest on this loan is paid by the federal government while a student is in school for a least half-time.
-Repayment is required to begin six months after the student completes or withdrawal from his/her education.
+The Federal Direct Subsidized Stafford Loan is a need based loan which has a fixed interest rate.
+In most instances the interest on this loan is paid by the federal government while a student is in school for a least half-time, during the grace period and periods of deferment.
+Repayment is required to begin six months after the student completes or withdraws from his/her education.

-The Federal Direct Unsubsidized Stafford loan is a non-need-based loan and has a fixed interest rate.
+The Federal Direct Unsubsidized Stafford loan is a non-need based loan and has a fixed interest rate.
 The interest on this loan accrues at the time of disbursement.
-Repayment of this loan will begin after grace period or if the student withdraws from his/her education unless the student opts into paying down interest payments while he/she is in school.
+Repayment of this loan will begin after the student's grace period or withdraws of his/her education unless the student opts into paying down interest payments whiles he/she is in school.
 All students, regardless of financial need, may be eligible to participate in this loan program.